FSXAC/FSXAC.github.io/documents/ASTR200/asn1.md

 \frac{1}{P_\text{syn}}=\frac{1}{P_\text{inner}}-\frac{1}{P_\text{outer}}
 $$

 Venus is an inferior planet.
-So we’re solving for the “inner” sideral period; the “outer” sideral period is Earth’s so it’s simply 1.
+So we’re solving for the “inner” sidereal period; the “outer” sidereal period is Earth’s so it’s simply 1.

 $$
 \begin{aligned}